 To stop the mattress from sliding you need to have friction between the mattress and bed frame.
 Lack of adequate friction is the reason why your mattress keeps sliding.
-Generally, the bed with headboard and footboard is immune and adequate to keep the mattress from sliding.
+Generally, the bed with a headboard and footboard is immune and adequate to keep the mattress from sliding.

-A sturdy and stable bed is a prerequisite for a restful sleep.
+A sturdy and stable bed is a prerequisite for restful sleep.
 Your mattress might be old but buying a new mattress will be the last option on your mind if your mattress keeps slipping off the frame.
 There are some proven DIY methods we tested to stop the mattress from sliding.

 Let us look into the factor that leads to the mattress sliding issue.